cithukyaw/ledger-family-api/API_DOC.md

 1. As a Bearer token in the Authorization header
 2. As an HTTP-only cookie (if `JWT_COOKIE_NAME` is configured)

+**MCP Endpoints** use API key authentication instead of JWT.
+The API key must be provided as a Bearer token in the Authorization header.
+The API key is stored in the user's `mcp_api_key` field and can be generated using the `npm run mcp:key` script.

 ## Error Responses
 All error responses follow this format:
 ```json